About Upson County

 Mugshots & Booking Photos

-Mugshots in Upson County are taken and retained by the Upson County Sheriff's Office during the booking process.
+Mugshots in Upson County are taken and retained by Upson County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office or online databases that compile such information.
 While Georgia does not have specific laws regarding the removal of mugshots from public view, individuals can request removal from certain websites under specific circumstances.
+Mugshots are often used with arrest records to provide a complete picture of an individual's interaction with the criminal justice system.

 Courts & Case Records

-The Superior Court of Upson County serves as the general jurisdiction trial court, handling felony criminal cases, civil actions exceeding $15,000, divorce proceedings, land title disputes, and equity matters.
-The Superior Court is located at the Upson County Courthouse, 244 Thomaston Street, Thomaston, GA 30286, and can be reached at (706) 647-7835.
+The Superior Court of Upson County is the general jurisdiction trial court, handling felony criminal cases, civil actions exceeding $15,000, divorce proceedings, land title disputes, and equity matters.
+The Superior Court is located at Upson County Courthouse, 244 Thomaston Street, Thomaston, GA 30286, and can be contacted through the office’s website.
 The court is part of the Griffin Judicial Circuit, which also includes Pike and Spalding counties.
 The Clerk of Superior Court maintains the official court records and provides public access to filed documents, case dockets, and judgments.

 • The Magistrate Court of Upson County has jurisdiction over civil claims up to $15,000, dispossessory (eviction) proceedings, bad check cases, and issues arrest warrants.